Best Ways to Regain Custody After Drug Abuse: Understanding Your Rights in Addiction Recovery and Child Custody Cases

 Legal custody is the parent's right to participate in decision-making regarding the child's upbringing, including medical concerns, religious affiliation, and education.
 Whether the child attends a public or a private school is an example of a legal custody issue.

 Physical custody, however, refers to where the child will live after divorce proceedings.
-Obtaining physical custody of one or more children after abusing drugs is challenging.
-Still, Judges often grant joint or even exclusive physical custody to a parent recovering from their addiction after successful rehab treatment.
-A recovered addict whose co-parent continues to abuse alcohol or drugs is more likely to regain child custody.
+Obtaining physical custody of one or more children after struggling with drug addiction is challenging.
+Still, Judges often grant joint or even exclusive physical custody of children to a parent recovering from their addiction after successful rehab treatment.
+A recovered addict whose co-parent continues to struggle with addiction, such as alcohol or drug abuse, is more likely to regain child custody if they can demonstrate consistent recovery through ongoing addiction treatment.

 Joint and Sole Custody

-Legal custody and physical custody can themselves be broken down into terms of joint custody and sole custody.
+Legal custody and physical custody can themselves be broken down into terms of joint custody and sole custody, especially in cases where addiction is a factor.
 For example, in joint legal custody, both parents have a say in the critical parts of their child's life.

 When sole legal custody is granted, the Family Court Judge determines that only one parent is able and qualified to make important decisions regarding the child's health, education, and other character-forming influences.